Skip to content

 • Check known structures: Doors, corners, pillars and flat floors are great landmarks, if they look bent, tilted, or shifted between visits, we know where the map is failing.

 These kinds of quick visual checks, together with a simple cloud-to-cloud distance measure, are usually enough to get a first, practical sense of mapping quality.
-The following visualiztion is an example of comparing two algorithms (FASTLIO and FASTLIO with loop closure), in terms of map quality.
-It is a top view cross-section map of the evrionment (ceilings are removed), and when the robot revisits the initial location, clearly, the map starts to build duplicate surfaces, while on the right side, the new scans after revisiting, exactly land on the previous map, which is a sign of more accuracy.
+The following visualization is an example of comparing two algorithms (FASTLIO and FASTLIO with loop closure), in terms of map quality.
+It is a top view cross-section map of the environment (ceilings are removed), and when the robot revisits the initial location, clearly, the map starts to build duplicate surfaces, while on the right side, the new scans after revisiting, exactly land on the previous map, which is a sign of more accuracy.

 4.5 Summary

 In this chapter, you have gone through the full cycle of deploying SLAM in practice.
 Starting from a calibrated stereo-camera + IMU setup, you saw how to run VINS-Fusion on pre-recorded SMARTNav sequences using our dev-container, inspect its outputs in RViz, and understand what the features, landmarks and trajectories actually mean.
-You also learned how to prepare your own config files by transferring camera and IMU calibration results (intrinsics, extrinsics, time offsets, and noise parameters) into the format expected by the SLAM algorithm, instead of treating it as a black box.
+You also learned how to prepare your own config files by transferring camera and IMU calibration results (intrinsics, extrinsics, time offsets, and noise parameters) into the format expected by the SLAM algorithm, and how to tune the performance of a SLAM instead of treating it as a black box.
 On the LiDAR side, you deployed FASTLIO as a real-time LiDAR-IMU odometry block, configured its sensor and map parameters, and observed how a dense 3D map grows as the robot moves.
 Finally, you saw where pure odometry hits its limits on longer paths and how LeGO-LOAM combines LiDAR odometry with loop closure and pose-graph optimization to correct drift and close loops on larger routes.

 To make all of this more than just “nice pictures”, you then focused on evaluation.
 You saw how to obtain or record ground-truth, log your SLAM outputs to ROS2 bags, and use the EVO package to convert and compare trajectories.
 With APE you measured how far the estimated path is from ground truth after alignment; with RPE you inspected how good the local motion estimates are, even when global drift exists.
 You also looked at simple yet powerful ways to judge mapping quality, from cloud-to-cloud distance measures to intuitive checks such as duplicate walls when revisiting a place or misaligned live scans over the existing map.
 Altogether, this chapter should give you a realistic picture of what it takes to run open-source SLAM on your own data, what knobs you can tune, and how to tell, quantitatively and qualitatively, whether the system is good enough for your robot and application.